 A dictionary is a popularly utilized data structure in Python that makes use of mapping.
 To access values of any given dictionary, we use keys.
-In some scenarios, programmers get key errors because of the absence of the key that they are trying to access so it is essential for them to resolve key errors to maintain the stability and efficiency of a code.
+In some scenarios, programmers encounter KeyErrors because the key they are trying to access does not exist in the dictionary.
+Understanding how to resolve these errors is essential for writing stable, production-ready Python code.

 scores = {'Peter': 21, 'Austin': 35, 'Drew': 41}